 - The Sustainable Finance Disclosure Regulation (SFDR) indicators

 At Galp, the monitoring of non-financial performance is a key management tool for achieving goals and targets, in order to reach operational excellence and ensure the license to operate.

-Performance evolution and the main key performance indicators (KPI) are monitored at Organization’s different levels, within the Sustainability Committee, the Health, Safety and Environment (HSE) Committees and the HSE Commissions and Sub-Commissions, and are reported to the Top Management on a quarterly basis.
+Performance evolution and the main key performance indicators (KPI) are monitored at Organization’s different levels, within the Sustainability Committee, other board-level Committees and Business Units' specific HSE Commissions and Sub-Commissions.

 The reporting and monitoring of indicators is supported by internal instruments and tools that support the processes for recording and calculating indicators in the areas of environment, including carbon footprint, quality, security and other relevant areas in sustainability matters.

 These tools, which we have built and standardized over time, allow us to perform a robust performance monitoring and verification by: